-Payment of Financial Aid
+Payout of Financial Aid

-A student's financial aid award is based on the number of credits in which the student is enrolled that apply toward his or her declared 2021-2022 College Catalog | 13 degree or certificate program.
+A student's financial aid award is based on the number of credits in which the student is enrolled that apply toward a declared degree or certificate program.
 Financial aid awards are adjusted based on the student's enrollment status as determined after the Drop/Add period, or in the case of late awards, at the time the award is approved.